WeakKnight/weakknight.github.io/src/blogs/error-estimation-of-monte-carlo.md

 \mathbb{P}(|\hat{\mu_n}-\mu| \ge \frac{\Delta s}{\sqrt{n}}) \to 2\Phi(-\Delta)
 $$

-With $1.7$ and $1.8$, we can derive confidence interval with different converging chances.
-For example, if we want to have a confidence interval with 99% converging chance, based on $1.8$ we can have
+With $1.7$ and $1.8$, we can derive confidence interval with different coverage chances.
+For example, if we want to have a confidence interval with 99% coverage chance, based on $1.8$ we can have

 $$
 2\Phi(-\Delta) = 0.01